 The difference between a council house and a housing association house is mainly the type of tenancy agreement you will sign.

-Housing Associations use mainly Assured Tenancy, whereas council housing is often a Secure Tenancy Agreement.
+Housing Associations mainly use Assured Tenancy Agreements, whereas councils will often use a Secure Tenancy Agreement.

 This means the rights you have in each property are slightly different.

-However, housing associations can rent their properties through the council in choice-based lettings.
+However, many housing associations rent their properties through their local council in choice-based lettings.